Purchase CacheGuard

 -

-It’s important to underestimate carefully based on your growth projections to avoid performance bottlenecks.
+It is important to carefully estimate the number of users based on your growth projections in order to avoid performance bottlenecks.

 -